splicebox/PsiCLASS_paper/README.md

 ## Commands for plot

-The plots are generated through the commands in plot.R
+The plots are generated through the commands in plot/plot.R.

+The data for the plots is also in the directory plot.

 ## Availability of GTF files generated in the manuscript